Join the mailing list to keep up with news about The Lab.

 The intention of each session is two-fold: to help participants discover and record, during each session of The Lab, written material worthy of exploration--and to model a practice that is both sustainable and applicable to the specific inspirations and demands of future projects.

 The Lab focuses on generating new material and/or deepening existing projects.
 Each week participants write for up-to one hour of the 2.5-hour session.
 (In traditional writing classes, the work is done at home and brought in to be discussed.)

 The Lab focuses is on producing pages.
 Sharing work is both optional and limited.
 The sharer is asked to select what feels most vital and surprising.
-Listeners feed back the specific written lines that surprise/delight/draw them in.
+Listeners feed-back the written lines that surprise/delight/draw them in.
 In this model, the writer thinks critically before sharing, and then deduces her or his own direction.

 Subjective negative feedback during the process of discovery and development can cause writers to abandon great impulses before they have a chance to transform into definitive ideas.
 Subjective positive feedback; e.g.: "what I like" too often illuminates the taste of the person giving feedback without providing the writer with actions aimed at deepening or developing.
 (In traditional workshops, people voice opinions about what "worked" and what didn't along with what they "liked" and didn't.)